Summer 2026 Faculty

 Emily Adrian

-Emily Adrian is the author of the novels Everything Here Is Under Control and The Second Season, a novel about a former women’s college basketball star who becomes the first female NBA announcer, which Kareem Abdul-Jabaar called “riveting, insightful, and touching.”
-Her memoir, Daughterhood, published with Autofocus Press in 2024.
-She is also the author of two critically acclaimed novels for young adults, Like It Never Happened and The Foreseeable Future.
-She has published short fiction in Granta, Joyland, and Epoch.
+Emily Adrian is the author of the novel Seduction Theory (2025), which was called a “tour de force” by The New York Times.
+Her other novels include Everything Here Is Under Control (2020) and The Second Season (2021), a novel about a former women’s college basketball star who becomes the first female NBA announcer, which Kareem Abdul-Jabbar called “riveting, insightful, and touching.”
+Her memoir, Daughterhood (2024), was published with Autofocus Press.
+She is also the author of two critically acclaimed novels for young adults, Like It Never Happened (2015) and The Foreseeable Future (2018).
+She has published short fiction in Granta, The Point, Joyland, EPOCH, Alta Journal, Los Angeles Review of Books, and The Millions.
 Her journalism and criticism have appeared in Alta and the Los Angeles Review of Books.
-She is a co-founder and senior editor at Great Place Books, where she also runs a popular series of seminars and workshops for writers of all ages.
-These range from open genre workshops to a seminar on the works of Alice Munro.
+Adrian is a co-founder and senior editor at Great Place Books, where she also runs a popular series of seminars and workshops for writers of all ages.
 A graduate of Portland State University, she lives in New Haven, Connecticut.

 Chris Bachelder